hpi-swa/Squot/src/Squot.package/SquotPatch.class/README.md

-I am a collection of ArtifactDiffs, like a Snapshot, but with diffs.
+I am a collection of ArtifactDiffs, structured like a Snapshot, but with diffs inside.